 While companies’ goals may vary depending on the industry and customer base, there are customer engagement methods that work well across industry types.

-Here are some proven marketing strategies that even a small business can implement.
+Here are 14 proven marketing strategies that even a small business can implement.

 #1.
 Be a Good Listener

 When any customer contacts you, spend the first few minutes listening to them.
 Everyone wants to be heard.